voedger/voedger-internals/reqman/reqs-overview.md

 ## Understanding Requirements Management

 Requirements Management encompasses the processes and tools used to document, analyze, trace, prioritize and control requirements changes throughout the project lifecycle.
-This discipline ensures that an organization documents, verifies, and meets the needs and expectations of its customers and internal/external stakeholders[^1][^2].
+This discipline ensures that an organization documents, verifies, and meets the needs and expectations of its customers and internal/external stakeholders `~req.stakeholders~`[^1][^2].

 ### Core Components